icecreamliker/AutoBuildByGrunt/README.md

 ##TODO
-1. Modify script in order to pass the Travis CI building
+1. Modify script in order to pass the Travis CI building(Currently remove it,replace chrome with PhantomJS)
 2. Fix grunt-karma version spot
-3. Add Should Assertion
-4. Optimise the project structure
+3. Optimise the project structure
-5. Support css minification
+4. Support css minification
-6. Remove jshint config file